KHP-Informatics/ngseasy/README.md

 NGS pipelines typically utilize a large and varied range of software components and incur a substantial configuration burden during deployment which limits their portability to different computational environments.
 NGSeasy simplifies this by providing the pipeline components encapsulated in Docker™ containers and bundles in a wide choice of tools for each module.
 Each module of the pipeline represents one functional grouping of tools (e.g. sequence alignment, variant calling etc.).

 Deploying the pipeline is as simple as pulling the container images from the public repository into any host running Docker.
-NGSeasy can be deployed on any medium to high-end workstation, high performance computer cluster and compute clouds (public/private cloud computing) - enabling instant access to elastic scalability without investment overheads for additional compute hardware.
+NGSeasy can be deployed on any medium to high-end workstation, high performance computer cluster and compute clouds (public/private cloud computing) - enabling instant access to elastic scalability without investment overheads for additional compute hardware and makes open and reproducible research straight forward for the greater scientific community.

 - **NGSeasy updates every 6 months:**
 - Indexed Reference Genomes